 - have a written recommendation from a local high school principal; AND

-- meet with an NWCC Educational Advisor to ensure that they have chosen the correct courses or programs.
+- meet with an NWCC Educational Advisor to decide the best courses for you.

-CCP runs from September until late spring, and during the summer at some campuses.
+CCP runs from September until April, and during the spring/summer at some campuses.
 You can join at any time if space is available in the classes you are interested in.

 Classes are held in: